 Bluffton University is an equal employment opportunity employer, and recognizes under its mission the importance of including within its teaching faculty, administration, staff and student body a diversity of persons.
-Employment decisions are based on merit and university needs, and not on race, color, national origin, ancestry, gender, age, disability, marital status, or any other status protected by law.
+Employment decisions are based on merit and university needs, and not on race, color, national origin, ancestry, gender, age, disability, marital status, sexual orientation, gender identity or any other status protected by law.
 Bluffton will not discriminate against any qualified employee or job applicant who with or without reasonable accommodation can perform the essential functions of the job held or applied for, with respect to terms, conditions, or privileges of employment.
 Bluffton will make reasonable accommodation to the known physical or mental limitations of an otherwise qualified applicant or employee with a disability unless to do so would be an undue hardship on the university.

 Equal employment opportunity notices are posted near employee gathering places as required by law.
 These notices summarize the rights of employees to equal opportunity in employment and list the names and addresses of the various government agencies that may be contacted in the event that any person believes he or she has been discriminated against.
 Employees will not be retaliated against for reporting, in good faith, discriminatory conduct.